dvontrec/JS-Algorithms/hashtables/README.md

 - Retrieves the value
   - retireve the array at the hash index where arr[0] == key
 - If key isnt found return undefined

+## Keys

+- Loops through the hash table array and returns an array of keys in the table

+## values

+- Loops through the hash table array and returns an array of unique values in the table